 The golf course at Boavista Golf & Spa Resort is an 18-hole championship course (par 71) located halfway between Luz and Lagos.
 With views of the Lagos bay in the east and the Monchique mountains to the north, the natural contours in the terrain offer great challenges and makes it one of the most attractive courses in the Algarve.

 Onyria Palmares Golf

-Lagos is home to Onyria Palmares Golf, distinguished several times as the best course in Portugal by Publituris, Portugal Travel Awards.
-Palmares is a challenging 27-hole course with 90% of tees with stunning views of the Bay of Lagos.
-Before entering the course you can fine-tune your game with a complete driving range with several pitching and putting greens.
+Still in Lagos, you can find the Onyria Palmares Golf, distinguished several times as the best course in Portugal by publituris – Portugal Travel Awards.
+Is an ambitious 27-hole course with 90% of tees overlooking the bay of Meia-Praia.
+Before entering the course you can fine-tune the game with a very complete Driving Range with several Pitching and Putting greens.

 Need more information?
 Talk to us.

-We would love to provide any clarification or additional information you may require.
+We would love to answer any questions or schedule your visit.